arxanas/schedumich/README.md

 Setting up the API
 ------------------

-`umichsched` needs a umich API key, which you can get from the [API site][umich-api], with the "Schedule of Classes" and "Buildings" sources.
+`schedumich` needs a umich API key, which you can get from the [API site][umich-api], with the "Schedule of Classes" and "Buildings" sources.

  1. Go to Applications and make a new application.
 You only need to fill in the